First reported 2/16/2010 9:29 a.m.

 Produce still rules.
 This is where you’ll find everything you recognize plus black radishes, bitter melons, and artichoke cousins named cardone.
 Beyond this department, which could fit almost the entire old store, specialties abound.

-The new Caputo's has a full kitchen, where such traditional fare as heat-and-serve meals - and mozzarella - will be made daily.
+The new Caputo’s has a full kitchen, where such traditional fare as heat-and-serve meals – and mozzarella – will be made daily.
 Also coming out of this kitchen: sushi.
 At the in-house bakery, fresh loaves of breads will be ready every three hours.
-The pastries will continue to be brought in from
+The pastries will continue to be brought in from Addison, home of the company’s headquarters and bakery.
+“My mother-in-law’s recipes,” beams Presta, referring to such all-Italian treats as cartocci and zeppole, and to the late Romana Caputo.

 To the right of the pastry showcases is a coffee and gelato bar.
 And next to that grab-and-go area is a serving station and a seating area, should you need to nosh before you leave the store.

-For all the excitement about the bright and big new place, mention of 2560
+For all the excitement about the bright and big new place, mention of 2560 N. Harlem, now up for rent, gets a few Caputo’s folks wistful.

 “To me, that’s always Caputo’s.
 That’s where my ma brought me as a kid,” said one employee stocking the coffee shelves.